sunrise-commander/sunrise-commander/README.md

 ----------

-**The Sunrise Commmander** is a double-pane file manager for Emacs.
+**The Sunrise Commander** is a double-pane file manager for Emacs.
 It's built atop of Dired and takes advantage of all its power, but also provides many handy features of its own:

  * Sunrise is implemented as a derived major mode confined inside the pane buffers, so its buffers and Dired ones can live together without easymenu or viper to avoid key binding collisions.
  * It automatically closes unused buffers and tries to never keep open more than the one or two used to display the panes, though this behavior may be disabled if desired.